spess14/trailblazer-colony-14/PERSONALITEMS.md

       - Unshaded elements like flashing lights on the sprite are allowed.
 3. **Personal item descriptions are limited.**
    1. Descriptions should be in-character and not break immersion.
       - For example, OOC details about a long story are not allowed.
-These questions should be asked to the character in-game, not told through an item description.
+These questions should be asked to the character in-game through IC visual cues.
+        - Ex. **Not allowed**: "A guitar that (charname) used to pass the time during the Corporate Wars.
+It was a gift from (charname)'s father, who was a famous musician."
+        - Ex. **Allowed**: "A guitar that looks like it has been used for a long time.
+The finish is long gone, with the frets worn down and the tuners stained.
+A small NT insignia is carved into the body, with a signature on the back."
       - Try to always be _physically descriptive_ about the item.
    2. Descriptions should not be excessively long or a wall of text.
-      - Try to make a very short, 1-2 sentence description of the item.
+      - Try to make a brief, 1–2 sentence description of the item.
 Sometimes even one sentence about the item's appearance is good.
-      - Large descriptions of the item should be put under an `DetailExaminable` component.
+      - Large descriptions of the item should be put under a `DetailExaminable` component.
 4. **Personal items cannot be illegal or cause security trouble.**
    - They cannot have any contraband status, like being restricted contraband or syndicate contraband.
      - The exception to this is job-related personal items, which can have contraband status if it is a job-related item that is normally contraband.